nealbrown/splunk-automation/README.md

 Running the fabric app tgz deploy will require ssh access to the target so may need a further mount for the ssh key `--mount type=bind,source="/home/user/.ssh",target="/root/.ssh"`

-On <b>Windows</b> see https://github.com/nealbrown/devops-windows/blob/main/docker-entrypoint.sh for ensuring proper perms on the key in the container.
+On <b>Windows</b> see https://github.com/nealbrown/devops-windows/blob/main/docker-entrypoint.sh for ensuring proper perms on the key in the container and https://github.com/nealbrown/devops-windows/blob/main/docker-ps.ps1#L25C33-L25C54 for Windows pathing.

-and access to the tgzs from within the container: `--mount type=bind,source="/home/user/path-to-tgzs",target="/"
+And access to the tgzs from within the container: `--mount type=bind,source="/home/user/Downloads",target="/root/Downloads"

 <h3>Remote</h3>